NodeBE4/opinion/_posts/2022-08-08-EnclavedMicrostate.md

 The emergence of the Walled City relates directly to the aforementioned treaties.
 The 1898 lease explicitly excluded 'the city of Kowloon', which the Qing used as a military outpost, and it remained under *de jure* Qing jurisdiction until the imperial state fell in 1912.
 Its ambiguous legal status meant that there was no investment in the area by British public authorities, and both the Republic of China and latterly the People's Republic of China would claim to continue the Qing's jurisdiction, but had very little means of enforcing it through British territory.
 This put the Walled City in a bit of a legal loophole where the British colonial government had no jurisdiction to exercise, while the mainland governments claimed jurisdiction but could not meaningfully exercise it.
 The Walled City in the form it is best known – a dense chunk of buildings up to 14 storeys high, crisscrossed by damp alleyways – was the result of considerable construction works that took place in the 1960s, as the Walled City essentially became a high-rise version of the earlier squatter communities mentioned in the above answer, housing those who could not afford to live elsewhere, either for financial reasons or because of one's involvement in illicit businesses.

+----- __690.2__ -----2022-08-11 14:18:54+08:00:

+The decision to demolish the city was made in 1987 by mutual British and PRC agreement, with the handover agreement having been made back in 1984.
+Issues with its status had been threefold: firstly it was a haven for various forms of illegal and unregistered businesses, secondly there were considerable health and safety concerns, and thirdly, it also lay in the flight path for the Runway 13 approach to what was then the Hong Kong International Airport at Kai Tak, already a particularly tricky one even without buildings in the way.
+Feasibility studies for a replacement for Kai Tak would not begin the year after.
+So with the handover now agreed to, both parties agreed that the demolition could go ahead.

 ### 691: [COWnFauna & Noel Milk?
 FAQing Diabolical](https://old.reddit.com/r/Hololive/comments/wl8zx5/cownfauna_noel_milk_faqing_diabolical/), submitted on 2022-08-11 05:13:47+08:00.

 ----- __691.1__ -----2022-08-11 07:56:14+08:00: